aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 ### Why should we _not_ do this?

-The main reason to not do this is that it will inevitably break about the monolothic `aws-cdk-lib` package in some manner.
+The main reason to not do this is that it will inevitably break up the monolothic `aws-cdk-lib` package in some manner, and we will lose some of the wonderful simplicity of releasing and using a single package.
 But, we can't keep everything in one place, and reduce the size enough to have a significant positive impact.

 ### What is the technical solution (design) of this feature?